-The strength of mooring lines and the number of head, stern, and breast lines (see Note) for ships with an Equipment Numeral Z > 2000 are based on the side-projected area $A_2$ .
-Side projected area $A_2$ should be calculated similar to the side-projected area A according to B.1 but considering the following conditions:
+The strength of mooring lines and the number of head, stern, and breast lines (see Note) for ships with an Equipment Numeral Z > 2000 are based on the side-projected area A according to B.1, but considering the following conditions:

-- 1) For ship types having small variation in the draft, like e.g. passenger and RO-RO ship, the side projected area $A_1$ may be calculated using the summer load waterline. - 2) Wind shielding of the pier can be considered for the calculation of the side-projected area $A_2$ unless the ship is intended to be regularly moored to jetty type piers.
-A height of the pier surface of 3,0 m over waterline may be assumed, i.e. the lower part of the side-projected area with a height of 3,0 m above the waterline for the considered loading condition may be disregarded for the calculation of the side-projected area $A_1$ . - 3) Deck cargoes at the ship nominal capacity condition should be included for the determination of side-projected area A1.
-For the condition with cargo on deck, the summer load waterline may be considered.
-Deck cargo may not need to be considered if ballast draft condition generates a larger side-projected area A2 than the full load condition with cargoes on deck.
-The larger of both side-projected areas should be chosen as side-projected area A1.
-The nominal capacity condition is defined in A.8.
+- 1) For ship types having small variation in the draft, like e.g. passenger and RO-RO ship, the side projected area A may be calculated using the summer load waterline. - 2) Wind shielding of the pier can be considered for the calculation of the side-projected area A unless the ship is intended to be regularly moored to jetty type piers.
+A height of the pier surface of 3,0 m over waterline may be assumed, i.e. the lower part of the side-projected area with a height of 3,0 m above the waterline for the considered loading condition may be disregarded for the calculation of the side-projected area A. - 3) Deck cargoes at the ship nominal capacity condition should be included for the determination of side-projected area A. For the condition with cargo on deck, the summer load waterline may be considered.
+Deck cargo may not need to be considered if ballast draft condition generates a larger side-projected area A than the full load condition with cargoes on deck.
+The larger of both side-projected areas should be chosen as side-projected area A. The nominal capacity condition is defined in A.8.

-The mooring lines as given here under are based on a maximum current speed of 1,0 m/s and the following maximum wind speed $v_w$ [m/s]:
+The mooring lines as given here under are based on a maximum current speed of 1,0 m/s and the following maximum wind speed v_w [m/s]:

+$$v_W$$

+= 25 - 0,002 · (A - 2000) for passenger ships, ferries and car carriers with 2000 m2

+< A < 4000 m2

+= 21 for passenger ships, ferries, and car carriers with A > 4000 m2

+= 25 for other ships

+Sec 18 Equipment F.

-$v_W$ = 25 - 0,002 · (A2 - 2000) for passenger ships, ferries and car carriers with 2000 m < A1 < 4000 m = 21 for passenger ships, ferries, and car carriers with $1$ > 4000 m = 25 for other ships acting on bow or stern (±10°) and at a depth of one-half of the mean draft.
+The wind speed is considered representative of a 30 second mean speed from any direction and at a height of 10 m above the ground.
+The current speed is considered representative of the maximum current speed acting on bow or stern (±10°) and at a depth of one-half of the mean draft.
 Furthermore, it is considered that ships are moored to solid piers that provide shielding against cross current.

-The wind speed is considered representative of a 30 second mean speed from any direction and at a height of 10 m above the ground.
-The current speed is considered representative of the maximum current speed